 I love the surfaces of Jason Bige Burnett’s pots.
 They remind me of the Sunday newspaper cartoon transfers I (and probably a lot of you out there) used to do with Silly Putty® as a child.
 Interestingly enough, Jason uses a transfer technique involving newspaper (but not Silly Putty®) to make some of the marks on his surfaces.
-In today’s post, an excerpt from the September/October 2011 issue of Pottery Making Illustrated, Jason shares this super fun technique.
-Pick up the September/October 2011 issue of PMI to learn about Jason’s other surface treatments (or subscribe today and get that issue as your first). – Jennifer Harnetty, editor.
+In today’s post, an excerpt from the Pottery Making Illustrated archives, Jason shares this super fun technique.
+Enjoy! – Jennifer Poellot Harnetty, editor.

 My childhood interest in television cartoons influenced my current ceramic forms and surfaces.
 The bright colors, graphic patterns, and illustrative qualities recapture and celebrate my fascination with whimsical domestic representation.
 I’m inspired by the stylized hand-drawn utilitarian objects like a coffee mug in a cartoon character’s hand or the mixing bowl displayed on the shelf in their kitchen.
 I hope to continue that sense of wonder through real physical objects.